Adopting VISI and Edgecam is “Massive” As College Moves Into New Era

 At any one time the College has around 400 students undertaking a variety of courses such as an advanced Level 3 apprenticeship and B-TECH, which leads on to HNC and a degree.
 Currently there are 110 degree students from the University of Huddersfield on the College’s Engineering Appreciation course.
 All students will be trained on VISI and Edgecam starting in their second year – having first learned about manual machining.
 Apprentices have one year full-time at the College, with day release for two years.
 VISI and Edgecam also feature on CNC evening classes, City and Guilds courses, and bespoke courses for companies who want to upksill their workforce.

 Dave Nichols says the students’ assignments with VISI and Edgecam are geared towards helping them understand machining processes and improve their programming abilities.
 Starting with an Autocad drawing, they produce the solid model, manufacture it on screen, then download the program to the CNC machine via a DNC link before setting up the machine and producing the component.
 Amongst the items they make: an air pump, a model lathe, and a gear knob.
-They start by working with foam, before progressing to aluminum, brass and steel.
+They start by working with foam, before progressing to aluminium, brass and steel.

 The ultimate aim is to fully incorporate VISI’s modelling capabilities, giving a single solution for all aspects of design and manufacture, moving seamlessly from modelling and drawing to machining using just one software package.